-- Cut two circles using a floured 2-1/2-in. round cookie cutter.
+- Make circles and small stars: (a) Cut two circles using a floured 2-1/2-in. round cookie cutter.
 Cut 12 circles using a floured 2-in. round cookie cutter.
-Cut two circles using a floured 1-1/2-in. round cookie cutter.
-Cut remaining dough using floured star-shaped cookie cutters.
-Reroll scraps.
+Cut two circles using a floured 1-1/2-in. round cookie cutter. (b) Cut remaining dough using floured star-shaped cookie cutters.
+Re-roll scraps.
 Place on greased baking sheets.
 Bake at 325° for 10-12 minutes or until set.
 Remove to wire racks to cool.

-- For one batch of icing: In a large bowl, combine 3-3/4 cups confectioners' sugar, 3 tablespoons meringue powder and 5 tablespoons water; beat on low speed just until combined.
+- Make icing: In a large bowl, combine 3-3/4 cups confectioners' sugar, 3 tablespoons meringue powder and 5 tablespoons water; beat on low speed just until combined.
 Beat on high for 4-5 minutes or until stiff peaks form.
 Keep icing covered at all times with a damp cloth.
 If necessary, beat again on high speed to restore texture.

-- To decorate: Prepare a second batch of icing.
-Cut a small hole in the corner of a pastry or plastic bag; insert #101 petal tip.
+- Decorate tree: Prepare a second batch of icing.
+Cut a small hole in the corner of a pastry or plastic bag; insert a small pastry tip.
 Fill bag with icing.
-Decorate tree as desired with icing, edible glitter and candy.
+Decorate tree as desired with icing, candy and confectioners sugar.
 Decorate a 2-in. star cookie as desired; secure on the treetop with icing.